TonnyG95/ci-projectnew/README.md

 I want to thank my mentor Antonija Simic.
 She is amazing.
 She helped me a lot with this project.
 This is my 2nd version of this project first one had a lot of problems with responsive design, but she jumped into it and gave me great advice on how to sort those problems out.

 This project was created for educational purposes only.
-Credit for all images goes to their owners.